Welcome to Andersson's Camp, located on the Ongava Reserve, adjacent to Etosha National Park.

 Power supply: Mains Electricity

-Communications: There is mobile reception at the camp.
+Communications: There is cellphone reception at the camp, and WiFi in the main area

 TV & radio: None